ckeditor/ckeditor4-docs/docs/guide/dev/integration/easyimage/README.md

 The values of `cloudServices_uploadUrl` and `cloudServices_tokenUrl` are unique for each website and can be found in the [CKEditor Ecosystem dashboard](https://dashboard.ckeditor.com) (go to *Website management* and press the *CKEditor configuration* button).

 This is all.
-If you're having troubles in setting up Easy Image, please [contact us](https://ckeditor.com/contact/).
+If you are having trouble in setting up Easy Image, please [contact us](https://ckeditor.com/contact/).

 ## Customizing Easy Image

+Easy Image offers a few customization options, including configuring custom image styles with classes and creating your own progress reporters.

 ### Custom Styles with Classes